ASCHEET/Credit_Risk_Analysis/README.md

 Balanced Random Forest's average precision score of 0.99 means that this algorithm predicted positive class predictions 99% of the time on this dataset.

-An average recall score of 0.91 means that 91% of class predictions made out of all positive examples in this dataset were correct, where as 9% were incorrect.
+An average recall score of 0.91 means that 91% of class predictions made out of all positive examples in this dataset were correct, whereas 9% were incorrect.

 #### Easy Ensemble AdaBoost Classifier